PrideLab/PRIDE-PPPAR/README.md

 12) User-friendly operation and visualization for early-career researchers with lite-version GUI
 13) Ambiguity-float PPP with backward compatibility from 1994 when selective availablity (SA) was on
 14) Timely data processing with rapid (RAP) products and real-time archived (RTS) products
+15) Multipath delay compensation based on Multipath Hemispherical Map model

-The improvements made in PRIDE PPP-AR version 3.0 include:
+The improvements made in PRIDE PPP-AR version 3.1 include:

 * Enable all-frequency PPP-AR on any dual-frequency ionosphere-free combinations
 * Employ the latest WUM0MGXRAP products to resolve ambiguities on new GNSS signals (L5/E6/E5b/E5B/B1C/B2a/B2)